Report your catch

 Internet Recreational Effort and Catch (iREC) reporting program

-The iREC survey is an ongoing monthly survey which collects information on fishing effort and catch.
+The iREC reporting program is an ongoing program which collects information every month on fishing effort and catch.
 Randomly selected participants provide information about fishing activity including kept and released catch of over 80 species of finfish and shellfish, as well as effort information by date, area and fishing method.

 Internet Annual Recreational Catch (iARC) reporting program

-The iARC survey is an annual survey which collects catch records written on the sport fishing licences of randomly selected fishers.
-The department uses responses to the survey to estimate recreational catches of Halibut, Lingcod and Chinook Salmon, and average weights of Halibut, by month and management area.
-Comparisons of these catch estimates with those from the iREC and creel surveys allow the development of improved finalized catch estimates.
+The iARC reporting program is an annual program which collects catch records written on the sport fishing licences of randomly selected fishers.
+The department uses responses to the program to estimate recreational catches of Halibut, Lingcod and Chinook Salmon, and average weights of Halibut, by month and management area.
+Comparisons of these catch estimates with those from the iREC program and creel surveys allow the development of improved finalized catch estimates.

 Privacy notice to holders of a Pacific Region tidal waters sport fishing licence